 - If you are attempting to find evidence documenting the mentality or psychology of a time, or of a group (evidence of a world view, a set of attitudes, or the popular understanding of an event or condition), the most obvious source is public opinion polls taken at the time.
 These are generally very limited in availability and in what they reveal.
 It also is possible to make use of ideas and images conveyed in the mass media, and even in literature, film, popular fiction, self-help literature, textbooks, etc.

-Primary Documents are available in several of the Library’s Articles & Databases, including: American Antiquarian Society (AAS) Historical Periodicals Collections, Chronicling America: Historic American Newspapers, Minnesota Reflections, and more.
+Primary Documents are available in several of the Library’s Articles & Databases, including: American Antiquarian Society (AAS) Historical Periodicals Collections, Chronicling America: Historic American Newspapers, Minnesota Digital Library, and more.

 Primary Documents are sources, written or produced at the time of the event, as evidence of how people were thinking or behaving at the time.